Dean of Gonzaga University School of Law

 Dean Holland joined the faculty at Gonzaga University School of law as an assistant professor of Legal Research and Writing in August of 2008.
 In addition to her new responsibilities as Associate Dean of Students, she will continue to teach Legal Research and Writing and coach the National Trial Team.

 Prior to joining the faculty, Dean Holland practiced law as a litigator for sixteen years.
 Most recently, she served as an Assistant Attorney General with the Washington State Attorney General’s Office in the Corrections and the Social and Health Services divisions.
 She represented the State in areas ranging from constitutional rights claims brought by inmates to child abuse and neglect cases.
 Dean Holland also worked as a resource attorney for The Children’s Law Project; served as a prosecutor, where she was lead attorney on cases involving sex crimes and child abuse; and served as a judicial clerk.

 Research & Development

-Professor Jason Gillmer has been a member of the faculty at Gonzaga University School of Law since 2010.
-Professor Gillmer has also taught at Texas Wesleyan School of Law, at American University Washington College of Law, where he was a visiting professor, and Stanford Law School, where he was a teaching fellow.
+Dean Gillmer has also taught at Texas Wesleyan School of Law, at American University Washington College of Law, where he was a visiting professor, and Stanford Law School, where he was a teaching fellow.

-Professor Gillmer is a legal historian whose scholarship focuses on race, slavery, and civil rights, including issues of interracial intimacy, racial identity, and racial and class ideology.
+Dean Gillmer is a legal historian whose scholarship focuses on race, slavery, and civil rights, including issues of interracial intimacy, racial identity, and racial and class ideology.